OSDeploy/GitBook/enterprise-os/overview.md

 # Enterprise OS Overview

-I am going to shift gears from OSBuilder to detailing how to customize Windows 10 from its default configuration to a fully customized Enterprise OS using Group Policy.
+I am going to shift gears from OSBuilder to detail how to customize Windows 10 from its default configuration to a fully customized Enterprise OS using Group Policy.
 Be patient while I get the documentation up to speed.

 ### Default Windows 10